 Project Aims

 The secretory mechanism is a very important cell function, especially for the secretory cells, such as chromaffin cell and goblet cells.
 Besides, secretory pathway plays a very important role in the neuron signal transport.
-There are also many diseases related to dysfunction in secretory pathway.
+There are also many diseases related to dysfunction in secretory pathway (Salton SR et al, 2013).
 Overall, secretory mechanisms are very important for cell, organism and human body.
 However, there are many unsolved questions in the secretory pathway regulation, especially the regulation between exocytosis and endocytosis.
 Exocytosis is a process in which an intracellular vesicle moves to the plasma membrane and subsequent fusion of the vesicular membrane and plasma membrane ensues.
 Endocytosis is an energy-using process by which cells absorb molecules by engulfing them.
-Endocytosis is used by all cells of the body because most substances important to them are large polar molecules that cannot pass through the hydrophobic plasma or cell membrane.
+Endocytosis is used by all cells of the body because most substances important to them are large polar molecules that cannot pass through the hydrophobic plasma or cell membrane (Taguchi T, 2013).
 Per the definition of exocytosis and endocytosis, we can say endocytosis is the opposite process of exocytosis.
 There are many cross linkages between exocytosis and endocytosis.
 First, exocytosis and endocytosis share many proteins and molecules during their regulation pathways.
 Second, both exocytosis and endocytosis are involved in secretory pathway, their main function is transport, these two process transport many same or associated molecules.
 Third, many organelles are involved in both exocytosis and endocytosis, such as ER, Golgi, endosome and lysosome.
 However, the regulation between exocytosis and endocytosis is very complicated.
 There are more than 200 different proteins in the regulation of exocytosis pathway.
 Therefore, we want to find the core proteins in exocytosis and endocytosis, trying to give a better understand of regulation between exocytosis and endocytosis.

 We aim to find the core proteins in the exocytosis and endocytosis.
 We will search all the proteins involved in exocytosis and endocytosis pathway in KKEG website and search every protein’s interaction from protein-protein interaction website, then build up the protein-protein interaction database in exocytosis and endocytosis.
 First, we will utilize the rich-club coefficient to determine if our network has a “rich-core”.
 Second, we will use multiple methods to determine the core proteins.
 Besides, we will build up the spatial connection among these core proteins to achieve a complete picture of core proteins in the exocytosis and endocytosis.